-For a whole blood donation, about one pint of blood is collected and separated into red cells, platelets and plasma; and cryoprecipitate is also manufactured to allow a single person’s gift to save or sustain as many as four lives in their community.
-The actual act of giving whole blood is between six- and 10 minutes; the whole process including a health history screening and mini-physical takes about 45 minutes.
+For a whole blood donation, about one pint of blood is collected and separated into red cells, platelets and plasma.
+The actual act of giving whole blood is between six- and 10 minutes; the whole process including a health history screening and mini-physical takes about an hour.

 What is a double red cell donation?

-You can give two units of red blood cells with no side effects other than feeling twice as good about saving lives.
+You can give two units of red blood cells and can feel twice as good about saving lives.
 Red blood cells are the most used blood component for surgery, trauma and treatment of blood disorders.
 When an individual donates whole blood, LifeShare separates a single unit of red blood cells using manual procedures in the laboratory.
-Now, new technologies allow for the collection of two units of red cells from a single donation through a process known as double red cell (2RBC) apheresis.
 The special advantage of the procedure is that you are able to give two units of red blood cells without any ill effects.
 Plus, this procedure involves a small needle and donors are given a hydrating boost of saline solution during the process.